John Gillick, Head of Consumer Marketing & Sponsorship gives us an insight into his role, time at AIG and talks all things sponsorship!

 AIG and Dublin GAA have great alignment in our values.
 Reliability, leadership, strength, teamwork, etc and obviously we’re both winners in our fields (no bias here!).

 We’ve always used our sponsorship to work at a grassroots community level.
 The power of sponsorship allows us to really get out there and make an impact.
 It’s great to be involved in such great initiatives that make a difference.
-Every year, we host AIG Heroes events where children from surrounding schools and GAA clubs get the chance to part-take in various training drills with stars from Dublin GAA and the All Blacks.
+Every year, we host AIG Heroes events where children from surrounding schools and GAA clubs get the chance to part-take in various training drills with stars from Dublin GAA.
 We’re doing a lot of work In the North East Inner City including offering work placements and setting up a GAA academy.
 We also have a partnership with Aoibheann’s Pink Tie who are a local charity that help children and families battling cancer in Ireland.
 We donated our sponsorship on the front of the Dublin GAA jersey for four games last year across the Dublin GAA men’s and ladies teams and that was really special.
 It was amazing for us to be able to donate our sponsorship assets to raise monumental awareness for this great cause.